-This is a very important question which is overlooked by most people.
-A trust is a legal document which will provide for the transfer of your assets upon death without the necessity of a will and, therefore, avoid probate.
+This is a very important question that is overlooked by most people.
+A trust is a legal document that will provide for the transfer of your assets upon death without the necessity of a will and, therefore, avoid probate.
 It can thus save you significant legal expenses down the line, protect your assets from attack by creditors, and simplify the transfer of your assets to your loved ones.

 Trusts can also be set up for specialized needs, for example, a child with special needs so that he or she is financially protected if you should pass.